What Laura Field does not know about Claremont, a response.

 What is the issue?

 When America agreed in 2020 to withdraw from Afghanistan, no one expected the Afghan regime to collapse as the deadline for America’s withdrawal drew near.
 When Biden confirmed, in April 2021, that all US forces would be withdrawn by 11 September 2021, commentators were not demanding to see his evacuation plans if Kabul fell as no one expected the regime to collapse quickly.[i]
 Yet, this is what happened.
-Without American forces, the Afghani leaders and military lacked the will to fight effectively.
+Without American forces, the Afghan leaders and military lacked the will to fight effectively.
 They failed to defend Kabul or the other major cities from Taliban attacks which left America and its allies in a precarious security position.
 America and its allies had to manage a large-scale evacuation, which they had begun to prepare for back in April,[ii] but now had to include thousands of civilians beyond the expected Western personnel.
-With the Kabul airport as the last exit for Afghanis who wanted to leave Kabul before America left on 31 August 2021, the challenge was enormous.
+With the Kabul airport as the last exit for Afghans who wanted to leave Kabul before America left on 31 August 2021, the challenge was enormous.

 On 15 August, Taliban forces took control of Kabul.
 The American military and its allies had to improvise security around the airport.
 In many cases, they had to coordinate that security perimeter with the Taliban.
 Although the Taliban had agreed to honour the withdrawal agreement negotiated in Doha in 2020 and not attack American forces or its allies, they freed a large number of prisoners including, what were described as high value Taliban, Al Qaeda, and Islamic State fighters.[iii]
 These released fighters were not under the Taliban’s control.